Vlemert/styleguide/src/docs/scaffolding.md

 ## HTML5 Doctype

 Craft makes use of certain HTML elements and CSS properties that *require* the use of the HTML5 doctype.
-Include it at the beginning of all your pages
+Include it at the beginning of all your pages.

 {% highlight html %}
 <!DOCTYPE html>